Glenn Hardin interprets alcohol and drug tests for plaintiff and defense in civil and criminal matters.

 Factors that can complicate drug and alcohol tests include:

 - Tolerance due to a history of drug usage

 - Simultaneous use of multiple drugs

-- Changes in blood drug levels after death
+- Changes in blood drug concentrations after death

 Often a report enables a case to settle.

 Glenn Hardin is a board certified forensic toxicologist with over 25 years of drug and alcohol testing experience.
 He is recognized as an expert witness and has testified in over 250 cases in state, federal, and military courts.
 Glenn is board certified as Fellow of the American Board of Forensic Toxicology (F-ABFT).